manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 --- abstract

-This document presents how mobility management is handled in Hybrid-ICN {{?I-D.muscariello-intarea-hicn}}.
+This document first dicusses the use of locators and identifiers in mobility management architectures, and their implication on various anchorless properties.
+A new architecture is then proposed that is purely based on identifiers, and more specifically names as defined in Hybrid-ICN {{?I-D.muscariello-intarea-hicn}}.
-The objective of the document is to present how end-points mobility is managed in two main cases: the end-point sends data (data producer ) or the end-point receive data (data consumer).
+The document then focuses on two main cases: the end-point sends data (data producer) or the end-point receive data (data consumer).
 These two cases are taken into account entirely to provide anchorless mobility management in hICN.

 --- middle

 # Introduction
-Mobility has become a basic feature of network communications.
-Fueled by rapid advances in mobile technology and by the increasing digitization of network edge, mobile traffic has driven overall Internet traffic growth in the last years and such trend is expected to continue.

-However, mobility was not considered in the original IP network design.
-Current solutions provide mobility support by means of overlays added on top of the network as an afterthought.
-Notable examples are IETF Mobile IP and its variants
-{{!RFC3344}} and {{!RFC3775}} 3GPP GTP-based architecture {{TS29.274}}, both
-based on tunnelling and encapsulation.
+New usages of the network and the rapid growth of the Mobile Internet calls to reconsider the way we deploy and operate IP networks, where mobility is not built into the design, but rather added as an afterthought.
+Notable examples are IETF Mobile IP and its variants {{!RFC3344}} and {{!RFC3775}} 3GPP GTP-based architecture {{TS29.274}}, both based on tunnelling and encapsulation.

-With the deployments of novel applications such as mobile video, AR/VR or vehicular networking, mobile networks are more challenged than ever, and the currently centralized architectures show limitations in terms of performance and scalability.

-One identified difficulty in proposing mobility models in IP lies in the semantic overloading of IP addresses which are both host identifiers, and locators used for routing.
+One identified difficulty in proposing mobility models for IP lies in the semantic overloading of IP addresses which are both host identifiers, and locators used for routing.
 Starting with LISP, the identifier/locator split paradigm has shown promising results in virtue of its scalability properties with respect to routing tables entries, and the possibilities it offers in terms of mobility.
 Several solutions have been proposed around this concept, namely ILNP, ILSR, and ILA.

-The document proposes a mobility approach based on Hybrid ICN as described in {{?I-D.muscariello-intarea-hicn}} and analyzes more in-depth mobility considerations in hICN, comparatively with state-of-the-art solutions, and  how the hICN may allow for the expected performance from future networks, paving the way for innovation  and new applications, while keeping the simplicity and end-to-end design of the current Internet.
+One common facet of these proposals is to embrace the current trend of a clear separation between the control and data planes, which both allows for distribution of the control infrastructure, as well as anchorless operations in the data plane, including facilitated local breakout.

+The counterpart of these architectures is an increased dependency on the control plane which is responsible for binding the identifiers used by the application at the edge to the locators used to forward the traffic in the network.
+Device mobility will typically induce a change of IP address, which makes performance of flows in progress dependent on interactions with those control elements which have to remain globally consistent.

+In this document, we first propose to clarify protocol descriptions by adopting a new terminology of control-plane and data-plane anchors to characterize anchorless operations, and show their tight coupling with the use of locators and identifiers.
+This definition serves to position Loc/ID-split architectures with respect to the traditional use of tunnels, before advocating to push this step further and perform mobility management purely based on identifiers.
+We introduce a mobility approach based on Hybrid ICN as described in
+{{?I-D.muscariello-intarea-hicn}}, for which we perform an in-depth analysis of mobility considerations.
+We show how this proposal can help addressing further challenges faced by networks today, such as multihoming and multipath, while preserving the simplicity and end-to-end design of the current Internet.

-## Anchors and anchorless mobility
+# Locators, identifiers and anchorless mobility management

+## Terminology

+The consideration of mobility in network design shares the challenges raised for routing for instance in {{!RFC6115}}, where the terminology for locators and identifiers is presented.

 Because they are intrinsically bound to the topological location of a node, session established through locators require additional mechanisms to support